 Robert was Cynthia’s cousin.
 Sort of, kind of.
 Cynthia’s aunt married Robert’s uncle.
 Robert just came with the package.
-And Robert was always annoying her by constantly pestering her with his courtship-–even at work.
-It was only after Kai threatened to tell the boss that Robert back off–-temporarily.
+And Robert was always annoying her by constantly pestering her with his courtship—even at work.
+It was only after Kai threatened to tell the boss that Robert back off—temporarily.
 No one said anything about off work, right?
 Robert even made sure to earn as many points as he could with Cynthia’s mother since.
-Hoping that one day, Cynthia would see his good side-–or at least through her mother’s persuasion, knowing Cynthia was a filial child.
+Hoping that one day, Cynthia would see his good side—or at least through her mother’s persuasion, knowing Cynthia was a filial child.
 Robert being a cop at the same station Cynthia applied for was not a coincidence either since he had transferred there after learning of Cynthia’s plan.

 “That’s confidential information,” Kai interfered, stepping toward the pair of mother and daughter at the table.
-He was stirring his coffee at the moment, playing the cool dude persona–-like always.
+He was stirring his coffee at the moment, playing the cool dude persona—like always.
 “We’re on lockdown after what happened, so if it was Robert who leaked the information, he could face serious punishments.”
 He winked at Cynthia as Mrs. Wang looked down at the table’s surface, sending her a message that he just handed her a lifesaver.

 “Like getting kick off the force?”
 Cynthia picked up where Kai left off.

-Kai nodded, his manner serious again as Mrs. Wang directed her attention on him.
+Kai nodded, his manner serious again as Mrs. Wang directed her attention to him.
 But that did not mean he would behave himself completely.
 He wasn’t trying to score points with Mrs. Wang.
 He wasn’t Robert.
 He took a sip of his coffee before continuing.
 “Not to mention how he could bring Auntie inside is a miracle already.
 Did he say she’s a witness?
 Or someone who could help us with the current situation?
 Lying is…” He turned to Nic.
 “Give me two more cubes of sugar.”
-Then turned his attention back on Cynthia again.
+Then he turned his attention back on Cynthia again.
 “It’s going to be bad.”

 “If you tell,” Mrs. Wang reminded them all.